Juneteenth and the belated message of emancipation

 The holiday is a source of cultural pride and power for many African Americans.
 And in the face of last year’s social justice uprisings, it is enjoying a resurgence, including recognition beyond the Black community.

-“Emancipation days are humanitarian,” writes Wayne O’Bryant, a historian and author, via messenger app.
+“Emancipation days are humanitarian,” writes Wayne O’Bryant, a historian and author.
 “Just as the American civil rights movement inspired freedom movements around the world, our celebration of Juneteenth as a freedom holiday can inspire others to celebrate and commemorate other emancipation days globally.”

 Why We Wrote This

-One of several markers along the road to ending slavery, Juneteenth reminds us that history isn’t always cut and dried.
+One of several markers along the road to ending slavery, Juneteenth is both a commemoration of freedom and an acknowledgment of the rigors involved in achieving it.

 What does Juneteenth have to do with the end of slavery?

-Note: Editor's note: This story was updated after President Biden signed a law making Juneteenth a federal holiday.